-REPORTS TO: Director of Marine Operations/Port Captain
+REPORTS TO: Director Marine Operations

-- Be knowledgeable of, and ensure vessel compliance with the company’s Safety Management Program and procedures.
+- Be knowledgeable of and ensure vessel compliance with the company’s Safety Management Program and procedures.

-- Voyage Planning: Draft detailed voyage plans for each itinerary and positioning trip, taking into account the tools needed by the Officer of the Watch for the safe navigation of the ship as well as fulfilling the company’s programming objectives.
-Effectively communicate these plans to the Chief Mate and watch-standers and monitor their compliance with them.
+- Draft detailed voyage plans for each itinerary and positioning trip, considering the tools needed by the Officer of the Watch for the safe navigation of the vessel as well as fulfilling the companies programming objectives; effectively communicate these plans to the Chief Mate and watch-standers and monitor their compliance with them.

-- Fully support and guide all supervisors with the management of their department duties and responsibilities.
-Work with and advise as necessary supervisors in their seeking and maintaining the highest levels of safety and customer service in their departments.
+- Fully support and guide the Chief Mate, Hotel Manager, Naturalist and Chief Engineer with the management of their department duties and responsibilities.
+Work with and advise (as necessary) supervisors in their seeking and maintaining the highest levels of safety and guest service in their departments.
 Coach staff and work with them to train subordinates to the highest level.

-- Maintain the Bridge Logbook, Standing Orders, Night Orders, Radio Logbook, Waste Management Log, ADEC Log, Safety and Drill Logs, and other manuals and records as prescribed by Alaskan Dream Cruises, or other applicable regulatory agencies.
+- Maintain the Bridge Logbook, Standing Orders, Night Orders, Radio Logbook, Waste Management Log, ADEC Log, Safety and Drill Logs, and other manuals and records as prescribed by Alaskan Dream Cruises, Allen Marine Companies or other applicable regulatory agencies.

-- Communications must always be complete, detailed and delivered in a direct and tactful manner.
-Written communications must be succinct, candid and courteous.
+- Communications must always be complete, detailed and delivered in a direct, tactful manner and written communications must be succinct, candid and courteous.

-- Administration: Responsible for the accurate and timely submission of any administrative, operational or accounting reports done in accordance with company guidelines.
+- Responsible for the accurate and timely submission of any administrative, operational or accounting reports done in accordance with company guidelines.
 These include, but are not limited to, Incident Report Forms, Witness Statement Forms and USCG 2692 Forms.
-Also maintain a list of Current Ship Maintenance Projects that need to be addressed on the vessel during the turn-around day with the help of shore side engineers.
+Also maintain a list of Current Vessel Maintenance Projects that need to be addressed on the vessel during the turn-around day with the help of shore side engineers.
 Reply in a timely manner to safety or office memorandums.

 - Effective public speaking when addressing guests, crew or the public; such as the Passenger Safety and Vessel Orientation meeting, announcements on the PA system, and performing public ceremonies on board.